 So, after doing lots of research, testing, and evaluating, you can realistically find a lot of fantastic performance basketball sneakers in the $100+ range.

 And since I’ll be doing all the heavy lifting for you, the list is already compiled!

 Let’s get started!

-In no particular order.
-Last updated on the 18th of February, 2021
+12 picks, in no particular order.
+Last updated on the 5th of May, 2021

 I. ADIDAS D.O.N.
 Issue #2